squirrelphp/queries/README.md

 [squirrelphp/queries-bundle](https://github.com/squirrelphp/queries-bundle) is an integration of this library into Symfony, so you can get started quickly.

-[squirrelphp/entities](https://github.com/squirrelphp/entities) is a library built on top of `squirrelphp/queries` and offers support for entities and repositories while following all the above guidelines.
+[squirrelphp/entities](https://github.com/squirrelphp/entities) is a library built on top of `squirrelphp/queries` and offers support for typed entities and repositories while following all the above guidelines.

 [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) is the Symfony bundle integrating entities and repositories into a Symfony project.